-- (1) Includes fees earned in fiscal year 2024 but paid in fiscal year 2024 and the fiscal year ending March 30, 2025 ("fiscal year 2025"). - (2) Stock awards consist of awards of restricted stock granted pursuant to the 2021 Plan on August 15, 2023.
-The dollar amounts reported in the table above reflect the aggregate grant date fair value of these shares computed in accordance with Financial Accounting Standards Board ("FASB") ASC Topic 718 using the closing price of Common Stock of \$4.8469 per share as reported on Nasdaq on the date of grant.
-Assumptions used in the calculation of these amounts are included in Note 9 to the Company's audited consolidated financial statements for fiscal year 2024, included in the Company's Annual Report on Form 10-K filed with the SEC on June 28, 2024.
-These amounts may not correspond to the actual value that will be recognized by the directors.
-The shares vest upon the earlier of: (i) August 15, 2024; and (ii) the date immediately preceding the date of the Annual Meeting
+(1) Includes fees earned in fiscal year 2025 but paid in fiscal year 2025 and the fiscal year ending March 29, 2026 ("fiscal year 2026").

+(2) Stock awards consist of awards of restricted stock granted pursuant to the 2021 Plan on August 15, 2024.
+The dollar amounts reported in the table above reflect the aggregate grant date fair value of these shares computed in accordance with Financial Accounting Standards Board ("FASB") ASC Topic 718 using the closing price of Common Stock of \$4.68 per share as reported on Nasdaq on the date of grant.
+Assumptions used in the calculation of these amounts are included in Note 10 to the Company's audited consolidated financial statements for fiscal year 2025, included in the 2025 Form 10-K. These amounts may not correspond to the actual value that will be recognized by the directors.
+The shares vest upon the earlier of: (i) August 15, 2025; and (ii) the date immediately preceding the date of the Annual Meeting.
+These shares are the only unvested shares of Common Stock held by the non-employee directors as of March 30, 2025.